 Glaucoma Level 1 (College of Optometrists Professional Certificate in Glaucoma)

-- be a UK General Optical Council registered optometrist for those who want the College of Optometrists Higher Qualification
+Registered optometrist with the UK General Optical Council for those who want the College of Optometrists qualification

 THE COURSE STRUCTURE

 This will include online lessons, self-test activities, formative assessments and forum discussions.
 The online component will be delivered in the form of ten units of interactive lessons.
 You will have approximately 3 months to complete the online component.